swiftlang/swift-testing/Documentation/Distributions.md

     a target dependency on the `Testing` target from the locally-built [swift-testing][] package.
-  * On platforms which don't support a two-level linker namespace, it can fail to link due to duplicate defintions for the symbols in the `Testing` library.
+  * On platforms which don't support a two-level linker namespace, it can fail to link due to duplicate definitions for the symbols in the `Testing` library.
 * **It may misbehave at runtime.** Even if your build doesn't encounter one of the failures mentioned above, mixing built-in and package copies of Swift Testing can lead to runtime problems, such as issues (e.g. `#expect` failures)